viorble/Lecture-Database/ch02_data_models.md

 # External Model
 - The end users’ view of the data environment
-- Use ER diagrams to represent the external model
+- Use **ER diagrams** to represent the external model
-- The external views represent subsets of the database
+- The external views represent **subsets** of the database
-  - Easy to **scope** specific data required to support each business unit
+  - Easy to scope and communicate specific data required to support targeted end users
-  - Easy to **communicate** the model’s adequacy with targeted end users
   - Ensure **security** constraints in the database design
   ![bg right:40% w:500 external model](restricted/CFig02_07.jpg)

 # Conceptual Model
-- A global view of the entire database by the entire organization
+- A **global view** of the entire database by the entire organization
-- Use ER diagrams to represent the conceptual model
+- Use **ER diagrams** to represent the conceptual model
-- The basis for the identification and high-level description of the main data objects
+- Identify and high-level describe main data objects
 - Independent of both software and hardware
-- The term **logical design** refers to creating a conceptual data model
+- The term **conceptual design** refers to creating a conceptual data model by ER diagrams
   ![bg right:40% w:500 conceptual model](restricted/CFig02_08.jpg)

 # Internal Model
 - Use the database constructs of the chosen DBMS to match the conceptual model’s characteristics and constraints to build the internal model
+- The term **logical design** refers to creating a logical data model by a set of SQL statements
 - Software dependent and hardware independent
 ![bg right:40% w:500 internal model](restricted/CFig02_09.jpg)

 # Physical Model
 - Operates at the lowest level of abstraction, describing which physical storage device the data is saved and how to access the data
+- The term **physical design** refers to define data storage organization, security control, performance measure
 - Both software and hardware dependent

 # Levels of Data Abstraction